 Kia ora!
+Calling all Pasifika Youth.
 Welcome to our 2022 Music in Parks Internship programme.
-This programme is for rangatahi/youth aged between 15-24 years old, of Pacific descent, and based in Tāmaki Makaurau Auckland. 😊
+This programme is for Pasifika rangatahi/youth aged between 15-24 years old, and based in Tāmaki Makaurau Auckland. 😊

 We welcome you to submit an application in whatever way works best for you!
 Whether that’s through video, by email, or through our online application form.
 If you’re submitting via video or email, please make sure you include answers to the questions in our online application form to make sure we can consider your application.